EdenHecht/SurveyBox/README.md

 13. Make the statement pages edit functionality (header and sub-header edit), display the changes in the preview window and update the state accordingly
 14. Make the question pages edit functionality (header and sub-header edit), display the changes in the preview window and update the state accordingly

-15.Decide what language to build the server, learn it and update the specification document accordingly
+15. Decide what language to build the server, learn it and update the specification document accordingly

 ###### next milestone:
 set up back end (node, express, mongoDB, mogoose) and create the survey model